rweigel/stats/python.md

 ### Basic pattern

-Can any part of the following be re-written using a <code>for</code> loop?
+Can any part of the following be re-written using a `for` loop?
 ```Python
 b = 1
 b = b+1